THE WHEAT AND THE WEEDS

 The Apostle Paul did not say there was no one in Christ’s Kingdom who is an evildoer.
-Paul said that such would not inherit the Kingdom.
-At the end of the age the evildoers will be tied in bundles to be burned.
+Paul said that such people will not inherit the Kingdom.
+At the end of the age, the evildoers will be tied in bundles to be burned.
 So they assuredly did not inherit the Kingdom of God.

 So much for the current teaching of lawless grace.

 The acts of the sinful nature are obvious: sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God.
 (Galatians 5:19-21)

 You know, as I sit here and type out this article, I realize how much of the present Christian teaching is of Satan.
 The current teaching is that if you once “accept Christ,” then when you die you will go to Heaven to live forever in a mansion.
 You could never be judged as an evildoer.

 But I think these words in Matthew are independent of whether we are on the earth or in the spirit world at the time.
 All who do evil will be tied in bundles to be burned and thrown into the fire.
 It does not say except for those who “accept Christ.”
 The issue is not our religious stance, but whether we are an evildoer.

 We might think that once we have died and are in the spirit world, we could never be an evildoer.
 But there is no Scripture whatever for this belief.
 Sin began in the spirit world.